 Evidence-Based Medicine Journal Club:

-On the fourth Thursday of each month, Gary Gronseth, MD, Vice-Chair of Neurology and senior Evidence-Based Methodologist for the American Academy of Neurology selects an article for review with the residents.
+On the fourth Thursday of each month, Gary Gronseth, MD, Chair of Neurology and senior Evidence-Based Methodologist for the American Academy of Neurology selects an article for review with the residents.
 Emphasis is placed on understanding the inherent biases in clinical trials and in helping the residents to make their own conclusions when looking at medical literature.